mrfearless/creating-controls-in-assembler/registering-our-control.md

 ![](/assets/SimpleButtonResourceCreation.png)

-Using RadASM's UserDefinedControl, in the image below, we can specify the text to be used in the Caption property, the class to use, which in this example will be 'SimpleButton\_Control' and we can also modify the xStyle property flags to include 0x6 which corresponds to SBBS\_HAND plus SBBS\_PUSHBUTTON.
+Using RadASM's UserDefinedControl, in the image below, we can specify the text to be used in the Caption property, the class to use, which in this example will be 'SimpleButton\_Control' and we can also modify the xStyle property flags to include 0x6 which corresponds to `SBBS_HAND` plus `SBBS_PUSHBUTTON`.
 These flags are covered in more detail later on.

 ![](/assets/IDC_SB2.png)

 So we allow our end-user the ability to create our custom **SimpleButton** control, directly with the `SimpleButtonCreate` function, or via the [CreateWindowEx](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632680%28v=vs.85%29.aspx) function or via a resource dialog control entry.
 The last two will require the `SimpleButtonRegister` function to have been called before the call to [CreateWindowEx](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632680%28v=vs.85%29.aspx) or before the dialog is created.